What Are the Legal Requirements for a Handicap Parking Space?

 The ADA, combined with state laws, makes it a requirement for public agencies and private businesses to have a minimum number of disabled parking places available.
 These spaces must be of a minimum size and also have proper signage that makes them easy to spot.

-Disabled parking spaces can only be utilized by people with a handicap parking permit, placard, or plate issued by the state in which they live.
-Parking lots built before 2010 may have slightly different standards for the number of spaces than those created after 2010, when the ADA updated guidelines.
+Only people with a handicap parking permit, placard, or plate issued by the state in which they live can use handicap parking.
+Lots built before 2010 may have slightly different standards for the number of spaces than those created after 2010, when the ADA updated guidelines.

 How Many Disabled Parking Spots Are Required In A Parking Lot?

-The ADA sets standards for parking lots and requires a minimum number of handicap spots, dependent on the size of the parking lot.
-These requirements in general are:
+The ADA sets standards for parking lots and requires a minimum number of disabled parking spots, dependent on the size of the parking lot.
+These ADA parking space requirements in general are:

 - Parking lots with 1 to 25 spaces: 1 designated handicap parking spot

 - Parking lots with 26 to 50 spaces: 2 designated handicap parking spots

 - Parking lots with 51 to 75 spaces: 3 designated handicap parking spots